YeshanPasindu/BlogAPIs/README.md

 - User registration and login with Laravel Passport
 - CRUD operations for posts and comments
 - Search and filter functionality for posts
-- Middleware for authentication and role-based access
+- Middleware for authentication
+- Role-based access control (RBAC) where only admins can delete any post or comment

 ## Technologies Used